Key takeaways:

 Temporarily disable the .htaccess file

-Your .htaccess file can sometimes contain instructions that conflict with the server, causing 404 errors.
+Your .htaccess file can sometimes contain instructions that conflict with the web server, causing 404 errors.
 Temporarily disabling it can help you pinpoint if it’s the source of the problem.
 If it is, you’ll need to review and fix problematic directives within the file.

 Restore website backup